Book Tickets

 Transport

 We have free car parking facilities at Ulster American Folk Park for over 400 cars and 12 coaches on site as well as an overflow carpark.
 Space will be allocated on a first come first serve basis.
 We would recommend for those attending the festival later in the day that they use an alternative form of transport.
+Please note that we do not permit overnight parking at the site.

 Accommodation